vennby/muted/README.md

 ```

 ### GUI Version
 You can locally host the tool's GUI in the following steps.
-I used to `streamlit` to quickly build the app; this is only for a quick demonstration, and is not a **scalable tech stack for production environments**.
+I used `streamlit` to quickly build the app; this is only for the purpose of a quick demonstration, and is not a **scalable tech stack for production environments**.

-Ensure you already have your `requirements.txt` installed.
+Ensure that you already have your `requirements.txt` installed.

 ### 1. Navigate to the `app` folder in the repo using the terminal.